nicklafferty/craftycody/content/life/south-padre-island-tx.md

 Until I started doing some research into South Padre.
 Since it's so far south, it benefits from the tropical climate of Mexico and, since it's a long island, more closely resembles Miami than it does Galveston.

-Fast forward a few months, my husband gets the idea to take his parents on a vacation and lands on South Padre.
+Fast forward a few months, my husband gets the idea to take his parents on a vacation and landed on South Padre.
 It's a beach, it's driveable, and we can bring our dog who had never seen the ocean before.

 ![](/uploads/pxl_20220909_194610202.jpg)